-Hazardous waste generated on site are temporarily stored inside the hazardous waste kip and Whilie bins at the waste management area in the lay down area.
+Hazardous waste generated on site are temporarily stored inside the hazardous waste kip and 210 litres bins at the waste management area in the lay down area.
 Hazardous waste will be managed by Drizit environmental services and to be disposed at a registered landfill in Cape Town (Vissershok) as it is the closest registered hazardous landfill site.
-10m3 of asbestos materials from old building that was demolished were disposed at Vissershok on (18/09/19) and reported for this reporting month.

 Drizit was subcontracted to remove asbestos from old buildings as well as the fluorescent tubes.
 All asbestos waste and fluorescent tube removed was handled and taken by Drizit for disposal at the registered asbestos landfill site.
-Still awaiting the proof of disposal for the asbestos and fluorescent tubes taken on site on 11 July 2019.
+Proper waste manifest for (asbestos waste) disposed on 11 July 2019 with the accurate quantities or weigh bridge slips from landfill disposal site (Vissershok) has not yet received.